 Policy Regarding Court Testimony/Subpoenas

 As a Collaborative professional it is my policy to refrain from involvement in divorce litigation, which includes testifying or having client records subpoenaed for the purposes of divorce proceedings.
-My belief is that therapy services as well as coaching services for parents and children should be confidential and free from possible legal infringement.
+My belief is that mental health and coaching services for parents and children should be confidential and free from possible legal infringement- unless all parties desire information be disclosed for a mutually agreed upon purpose and if I can assess the benefits of doing so are greater than the potential risk to any minor children involved.
 If however it is found I am legally bound to subpoena I will fulfill my legal responsibility.
 In that case I will limit my testimony to only what is contained in the client's chart such as dates of service, documented services, etc. If I am required to provide documents or testify in court my fees are as follows:

 Preparation of documents, telephone calls, emails, consultations with legal support: $200.00 per hour

 In person testimony, travel to and from venue: $200.00 per hour, billed to the nearest .25 hour